 Represented a landowner in a jury trial in Conroe, Texas against a taking by a local governmental authority.
 The taking involved issues related to the impact of a high-pressure gas pipeline on property and detention requirements by condemning authority, and Mr. Hodge’s responsibilities included giving the opening statement and cross-examining a key fact witness.

-Represented numerous of landowners as lead counsel against the State of Texas’s widening of IH-35.
+Represented numerous landowners as lead counsel against the State of Texas’s widening of IH-35 in Bell, Ellis, Hill, and McLennan Counties, Texas.

 Represented numerous landowners as lead counsel against Seaway Pipeline’s taking of its Seaway pipeline in Leon, Grimes, and Chambers Counties.